mohammadsyed397/eks_cluster/README.md

    `terraform apply`
 6. To integrate eks cluster with kubectl :
-   `aws eks --region <your-region> update-kubeconfig --name <your-cluster-name>`
+   `aws eks --region <your-region> update-kubeconfig --name <your-cluster-name>` To view the resources and perform actions on nodes we need to create access entries based on your requirements

-7. Verify the EKS cluster:
+8. Verify the EKS cluster:
    `kubectl get nodes`

-8. Deploy applications to the EKS cluster:
+9. Deploy applications to the EKS cluster:
    `kubectl apply -f deployment.yaml`

 ## Cleanup